Explore assembly dependency diagram

 dotPeek helps you visually explore dependencies between compiled assemblies.
 You can create a diagram from any number of assemblies and explore how these assemblies reference each other.

-Creating initial diagram
+Create initial diagram

-Select one or more assemblies in the Assembly Explorer window, right click the selection and choose Show Assembly Dependency Diagram in the context menu or alternatively, select in the main menu .
+Select one or more assemblies in the Assembly Explorer window, right-click the selection and choose Show Assembly Dependency Diagram in the context menu or alternatively, select in the main menu .
 The diagram will include all selected assemblies as well as all assemblies referenced from them.
 References between assemblies are represented with arrows.

-Showing and hiding items
+Show and hide items

 There are several ways to show/hide items on the diagram:

-- To show some assemblies in the diagram and hide others, Ctrl-click assemblies you want to select, then right-click the selection and choose Show only selected items.
+To show some assemblies in the diagram and hide others, Ctrl-click assemblies you want to select, then right-click the selection and choose Show only selected items.

-- To display the dependent or referenced assemblies for some assemblies, select one or more assemblies using Ctrl-click, then right-click the selection and choose Show Only This/These and Dependent/Referenced Items.
+To display the dependent or referenced assemblies for some assemblies, select one or more assemblies using Ctrl-click, then right-click the selection and choose Show Only This/These and Dependent/Referenced Items.
 Note that these commands only hide the irrelevant items and do not add any referenced/dependent assemblies, which are currently hidden.

-- To reverse changes made in the diagram (shown/hidden assemblies) step by step, click Undo or press Ctrl+Z. To reverse the Undo commands, click Redo or press Ctrl+Y.
+To reverse changes made in the diagram (shown/hidden assemblies) step by step, click Undo or press Ctrl+Z. To reverse the Undo commands, click Redo or press Ctrl+Y.

 The diagram layout is calculated automatically, but you can change it if necessary: all items can be moved.
-To move an item, first click on it to select, and then click and drag it while the cross cursor is shown.
+To move an item, first click it to select, and then click and drag it while the cross cursor is shown.